MediaKron/mediakron-4/app/app-readme.md

-The front-facing MediaKron app built in Backbone.js
+The front-facing MediaKron app built in Vue